stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 **Level 4:**

 * Bolstering: Damage trash packs down as evenly as you can.
 Swap to priority damage rotation for any lethal mobs or if mob health within trash packs are uneven.
 * Bursting: Support your party members and use your healing abilities to mitigate the Bursting debuff.
-Use Astral Shift as needed if stacks are high.
+Use {{ site.data.spell.astral_shift }} as needed if stacks are high.
-* Inspiring: Crowd control mobs with {{ site.data.mythic_plus.inspiring_presence }} with {{ site.data.mythic_plus.hex }} as needed and when possible.
+* Inspiring: Crowd control mobs with Inspiring Presence with {{ site.data.spell.hex }} as needed and when possible.
 * Raging: Be ready to use your kiting toolkit to support your tank when needed.
-Consider using Capacitor Totem and Stormkeeper to finish Raging mobs more safely and quickly.
+Consider using {{ site.data.spell.capacitor_totem }} and {{ site.data.talent.stormkeeper }} to finish Raging mobs more safely and quickly.
 * Sanguine: Damage trash packs down as evenly as you can to lessen time spent in Sanguine, but be sure to not slow or stun mobs dying unevenly.
-Use Thunderstorm as needed to knock mobs out of Sanguine.
+Use {{ site.data.spell.thunderstorm }} as needed to knock mobs out of Sanguine.
 * Spiteful: As mobs are dying, be ready to use your kiting toolkit to support your melee players.
-Consider taking advantage of Spiteful mobs as additional Chain Lightning or Flame Shock targets.
+Consider taking advantage of Spiteful mobs as additional {{ site.data.spell.chain_lightning }} or {{ site.data.spell.flame_shock }} targets.

 **Level 7:**

-* Explosive: Explosive orbs can be destroyed in a single Frost Shock global.
+* Explosive: Explosive orbs can be destroyed in a single {{ site.data.spell.frost_shock }} global.
 This will be your most efficient tool to deal with them as your other abilities are more valuable for trash.
 * Grievous: Remember that direct heals remove one stack of Grievous Wound.
-Support your party members with {{ site.data.mythic_plus.heal }}ing Surge and Chain {{ site.data.mythic_plus.heal }} as needed.
+Support your party members with {{ site.data.spell.healing_surge }} and {{ site.data.spell.chain_heal }} as needed.
-* Necrotic: Be ready to use your kiting toolkit to support your tank when needed.
-Earth Elemental is also helpful to help your tank control Necrotic stacks.
+* Necrotic: Be ready to use your kiting toolkit to support your tank when needed. {{ site.data.spell.earth_elemental }} is also helpful to help your tank control Necrotic stacks.
-* Quaking: Maintain your distance from party members, and be mindful about canceling casts if Quaking overlaps with Spiritwalker's Grace.
+* Quaking: Maintain your distance from party members, and be mindful about canceling casts if Quaking overlaps with {{ site.data.spell.spiritwalkers_grace }}.
 * Storming: Maintain your distance from mobs to avoid Storming.
-Use Spiritwalker's Grace as needed in tight spaces or when maneuvering any mechanics.
+Use {{ site.data.spell.spiritwalkers_grace }} as needed in tight spaces or when maneuvering any mechanics.
 * Volcanic: Watch your feet.
-Use Spiritwalker's Grace as needed to maintain your damage uptime while avoiding Volcanic plumes.
+Use {{ site.data.spell.spiritwalkers_grace }} as needed to maintain your damage uptime while avoiding Volcanic plumes.

 **Seasonal Affix:**